 The identical unit cells are described in such a way that they fill the available space without overlapping.
 A crystal lattice is a three-dimensional arrangement of atoms, molecules, or ions within a crystal.
 It comprises a large number of unit cells.
 Per lattice point is occupied by one of the three constituent particles.

 Numerous unit cells together make a crystal lattice.
-Constituent particles like atoms, molecules are also present.
+Constituent particles like atom, molecules are also present.
 Each lattice point is occupied by one of these particles.

 Primitive Cubic Unit Cell